Lallassu/openfaas-demo/README.md

 ## Test of FaaS
 To dig deeper into the subject I've setup a guide/demo to test FaaS.
 The guide will take use of OpenFaaS, Docker Swarm, MySQL and Ceph.
-Nginx will also be used but just as a workaround to handle CORS (Cross-Origin Resource Sharing) in order to be able to reach objects outside of the same domain.
+Nginx will also be used, but just as a workaround to handle CORS (Cross-Origin Resource Sharing) in order to be able to reach objects outside of the same domain.
 The guide will create a simple webpage that will be stored on a object-storage (in this case Ceph) using the Amazon S3 protocol.
 MySQL will be used as a local database but could be any type of databas such as DBaaS (Database as a Service).
 Docker Swarm will be used to setup the OpenFaaS stack on.
 Only one worker node will be used in this demo.